mauriciojost/olympus-photosync/extras/packager/README.md

 # README

-This sub project packages the project into .deb and .rmp files.
+This sub project packages the project into `.deb` and `.rpm` files.

 ## Run